2003 and 2008 County Expressway Plans, portions relating to pedestrians and bicyclists along expressways

 MTS also spoke to the Study's PAB and met with staff.

-Then, MTS had to go through the same fight all over again, from 2005 until the the draft Update to the Expressway Plan in 2008 (which added sidewalks along San Tomas and other locations).
-This was approved in 2009 by the Board of Supervisors.
-MTS successfully fought off County highway staff trying to prohibit pedestrians from most expressway miles during this period from 2005 to 2008, when County highway staff conducted a campaign to eliminate pedestrians from most expressway miles, by prohibiting all pedestrian path and shoulder use by pedestrians.
-Highway staff tried to take advantage of the secret change in State law that they wrote which enabled this to occur.
+Then, MTS had to go through the same fight all over again, from 2005 until the the draft Update to the Expressway Plan in 2008 (which added sidewalks).
+County Roads went to all the cities to oppose sidewalks along expressways.
+I went to all the cities to rebut them.
+County Roads lost the votes.
+Sidewalks were approved by the Board of Supervisors on 3/3/2009.
+Highway staff tried to take advantage of the secret change in State law that they wrote which enabled this to occur, even after the BOS voted to seek repeal in January 2006, by a 5-0 vote.

-The conclusion is that, as in the 2003 Plan, there are no pedestrian (or bicycle) prohibitions in the County Expressway Plan.
+The conclusion is that, as for the 2003 Plan, there are no pedestrian (or bicycle) prohibitions in the 2008 County Expressway Plan, and pedestrian (and bicycle) facilities are required.

 Also see: Expressway topics, links page.